The Boston Massacre: The American Revolution

 The massacre had a great impact on the relationship between American colonists and the British.
 It was difficult for them to get along.
 After the incident, the Tea Act was approved.
 The exclusive right to sell tea was now given to the East India Company.
 The Tea Act cut out the middlemen and made tea a lot cheaper than it was.
 The colonies were not in agreement with the new act.

-Boston’s Sons of Liberty, led by Samuel Adams, took to the streets to protest those intolerable acts.
+An irate mob, some from Boston’s Sons of Liberty, took to the streets to protest what they deemed as very crippling and oppressive taxes.
 Over 500 people joined the protest.
 Protesters dressed up in Indian costumes and went onto the ships carrying tea.
 They destroyed roughly 46 tons of tea worth an estimated 10,000 Pounds Sterling back then.
 This incident is what is known as the Boston Tea Party.
 The 13 American colonies went on to form the first Continental Congress and subsequently engaged in the American War of Independence.